Danjb1/open-rival/docs/fonts.md

 4. Same as (2), but using the shareware version of the font.
 Accents will not be available.

-5. Do not distribute the font at all, but use it if is present on the system; wse a substitute font otherwise.
+5. Do not distribute the font at all, but use it if is present on the system; use a substitute font otherwise.

 > To date, I have reached out twice via [this form](http://www.fontcraft.com/fontcraft/contact/), but I have had no reply.